 So, let’s take a look at what cohort-based learning is, why you should consider launching a cohort-based online course this year, and the best ways to do it.

-What is cohort-based learning?
+What is cohort-based learning and the benefits of cohort learning?

 Accountability partner vs. room to breathe

 Another key difference between the two learning models is the pacing of the curriculum.
 Students often get lifetime access to the course material with the self-paced course.
 That means they can take as long to finish the course as they want.
-Now, with cohort-based courses, students have a set amount of time to finish the course material and “graduate.”
+Now, with cohort courses, students have a set amount of time to finish the course material and “graduate.”
 This difference can be significant when thinking about completion and student success rates.

 To help you better understand how a cohort-based online course and a self-paced online course differ from each other, here are some of the other key differences: